Supplier Engagement HE Tool

 Action status last updated: 29 September 2020

-Changed web host to ones which use renewable energy and offset the rest of their carbon emissions via reputable providers like Ecologi.com.
+Changed web host to one which uses renewable energy and offset the rest of their carbon emissions via reputable providers like Ecologi.com.
+Keep monitoring web hosting's sustainability credentials.

 1